 CONCLUSION: THE RISKS ARE SIGNIFICANT

-The Canadian marijuana sector has all the hallmarks of a classic commodity stock bubble: euphoric investors, outspoken promoters and extreme valuations.
+The Canadian cannabis sector has all the hallmarks of a classic commodity stock bubble: euphoric investors, outspoken promoters and extreme valuations.
 Even if legal producers can meet their ambitious capacity targets, bring cash costs down 30%, sell marijuana for

 $7/gram (down only 5% from today), and trade on a tobacco company multiple (11x), there is zero upside in legal producer stocks overall.